 The cover to issue #18 suggests traces of extra poundage on his frame, which again leads one to conclude a touch of carelessness physically that also translates into careless mental motivations as well.

 As a person, it's a strain of sorts to like Crackerjack.
 Even though he has acting experience and exhibits a certain amount of the discipline inherit in that occupation, his personality type is that of a prima donna.
 Too much ego, too much “just getting by” instead of applying himself to his craft.

 But even with the insights provided in the recent four issue Quarrel story arc(Astro City #18-21), it is still difficult to explain Crackerjack’s career motivations.
 Maybe it’s like his relationship with Quarrel.
 It provides an excitement, a rush and a lot of extra drama.
 It comes easy enough, even with all the time spent exercising and training.
 Maybe it’s a cavalier enjoyment of life, similar to Chicago quarterback Jim McMahon compared to the Patriots’ Tom Brady.
 An attitude of being good enough to feel fine about what you do and can accomplish, but don’t grind on it in a manner that makes it hard, boring work, when it should be light, fun, and exciting.

-That almost seems to fit.
-But it still feels like there should be something more to it somehow.
+That almost seems to fit, yet there should be something more to it somehow.
 It is hard to put one's finger on it, exactly.
 But it sure seems like there is more to understand about this character.